Jackson-Truong/DataStructures/lib/lab02/README.md

     unsigned allocated_length - Current number of strings allocated to be held in the array

 public:
-    stringVector() - Constructor, should construct an empty object virtual ~stringVector()- Destructor, should deallocate all memory used by object (NO MEMORY LEAKS)
+   - stringVector() - Constructor, should construct an empty object
+   - virtual ~stringVector()- Destructor, should deallocate all memory used by object (NO MEMORY LEAKS)

-    unsigned size()-return the number of strings stored in array unsigned capacity() -return number of strings currently allocated to be stored in array void reserve() - Allows user to choose the allocation size, if it is small than current array then data should be truncated to fit bool empty() - returns true IFF the array is empty void append(std::string data) - append data to end of array, double array capacity if this is over capacity stringVector &operator = (stringVector &rhs) - Copies RHS to object calling the function (this should be a hard COPY, creating a separate object with same values) std::string& operator[](unsigned position) -return a reference to the string at this position, throw an exception if out of bounds sort() - use the bubble sort function discussed in lab to sort the vector like a dictionary (lower letters and less letters first)
+    unsigned size()-return the number of strings stored in array unsigned capacity() -return number of strings currently allocated to be stored in array void reserve() - Allows user to choose the allocation size, if it is small than current array then data should be truncated to fit
+    ~bool empty() - returns true IFF the array is empty void append(std::string data) - append data to end of array, double array capacity if this is over capacity stringVector &operator = (stringVector &rhs) - Copies RHS to object calling the function (this should be a hard COPY, creating a separate object with same values)
+  ~  std::string& operator[](unsigned position) -return a reference to the string at this position, throw an exception if out of bounds
+    sort() - use the bubble sort function discussed in lab to sort the vector like a dictionary (lower letters and less letters first)

+  buubble sorting algorthm for the sort function in the class
+    first we should find a way to call dynamic array of strings, after that we can use that dynamci array for hte unsigned size function